DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_I.md

 A quick recap of the topics we covered last time:

 1. Reading R code
-2. Using functions to summarize and group data
+2. Using functions to summarize, group, and mutate data
-3. Making our first plot
+3. Making plots!

 ## Goals for today: